Administration of the IPA Hall of Fame and Music Awards

 Objective

 The goal is to ensure an ongoing open, objective, efficient, and accurate administration of the IPA Polka Music Hall of Fame and Awards processes.
-This is accomplished by entrusting the IPA Polka Music Hall of Fame and Awards Committe with the responsibility of administering these processes according to established policies.
-The committee serves as the liason between the Executive Board and the Board of Trustees to ensure all efforts are in keeping with the organization’s overall mission.
-It also endeavors to levearge current technologies such as tele-conferencing, videoconferencing, electronic communications, Internet services and applications, etc., to create ongoing management and process efficiencies.
+This is accomplished by entrusting the IPA Polka Music Hall of Fame and Awards Committee with the responsibility of administering these processes according to established policies.
+The committee serves as the liaison between the Executive Board and the Board of Trustees to ensure all efforts are in keeping with the organization’s overall mission.
+It also endeavors to leverage current technologies such as tele-conferencing, videoconferencing, electronic communications, Internet services and applications, etc., to create ongoing management and process efficiencies.

 Oversight Structure